 Angels Landing is a strenuous 5.4-mile hike that requires a permit to hike through the chains section to Angels Landing.
 Permits can be reserved through the seasonal permit lottery or the day before the lottery.

 If you can’t acquire a permit, don’t worry.
 You can still hike a large portion of this trail without one.
 Anyone can hike to Scout Lookout, a 4-mile strenuous hike that follows the Angels Landing Trail up to a beautiful lookout.
-From here, those with permits can continue to hike Angels Landing through the chains section.
+From here, those with permits can continue to hike Angels Landing through the chain section.
 Others can enjoy the view at Scout Lookout before heading back down to the Grotto.
+Read more about how to do this hike in our article How to Hike Angels Landing in Zion.

 Kayenta & Grotto Trails